viiicky/fyle-detective/README.md

 	- local_storage: the complete local storage from the client during the time of crime
 	- system_info: browser details, machine details etc.
 	- log_data: all the messages that were logged on console
-3. It creates a Freshdesk ticket attaching the above screenshot and evidence and putting out highlights of the report as description of the ticket.
+3. [OPTIONAL] It creates a Freshdesk ticket attaching the above screenshot and evidence and putting out highlights of the report as description of the ticket.

 ### Preview
 ![Freshdesk Screenshot](/fd.png)